-- 13.1.1 Direct free kick.
-A direct free kick is one from which a goal can be scored directly from the kick against the offending team. - A.R.
+13.1.1 Direct free kick.
+A direct free kick is one from which a goal can be scored directly from the kick against the offending team.

+A.R.
 13.1.1.
 On a direct free kick from 20 yards, a player takes the kick without waiting for the referee's whistle and scores a goal.
 RULING: Goal.
-A whistle is only required for the kickoff and penalty kick, and whenever the referee indicates that players shall await the whistle to restart play. - 13.1.2 Indirect free kick.
-An indirect free kick is one from which a goal cannot be scored unless the ball has been touched by a player other than the kicker before going into the goal. - A.R.
+A whistle is only required for the kickoff and penalty kick, and whenever the referee indicates that players shall await the whistle to restart play.

+13.1.2 Indirect free kick.
+An indirect free kick is one from which a goal cannot be scored unless the ball has been touched by a player other than the kicker before going into the goal.

+A.R.
 13.1.2.a.
-A player takes a direct free kick from 20 yards.
+A player takes a free kick from 20 yards.
 The player passes the ball back to his or her goalkeeper who does not touch it, and the ball goes into the goal.
-RULING: Corner kick. - A.R.
+RULING: Corner kick.

+A.R.
 13.1.2.b.
 A player taking a free kick inside his or her penalty area inadvertently kicks the ball into his or her goal.
 RULING: Because the ball did not leave the penalty area, it shall be retaken.
-If the ball had left the penalty area and then gone into the goal, a corner kick shall be awarded.